240mm x 269mm

-Available in mid-November in Standard and Collectors’ Editions.
+Available in Standard and Collectors’ Editions.
 The Collectors’ Edition of 500 copies is signed and numbered by Stephen Thrower and features specially designed boards, a different dust jacket image, a set of colour postcards, and…

 The Sinister Case of Dr. Franco

 A 100 page, hardbound book, featuring a facsimile of items left behind at Hotel Quetzal in Southern France during the shooting of Mandinga in 1975.
 Jess and Lina Romay left the hotel in a hurry abandoning a suitcase containing numerous script treatments, story outlines and poster ideas, all of which are reproduced, annotated and made public here for the first time.
 This is a unique opportunity to own a piece of cinematic history and will not be repeated.